-The result of these tests should be recorded both on the fire extinguisher label by the inspecting engineer and the log book kept by the Estates Manager.
+The result of these tests should be recorded both on the fire extinguisher label by the inspecting engineer and the log book kept by the Estates Director or nominated person on each school premises.

 Staff are informed that fire-fighting equipment should be used only when they are confident in their ability to douse a small blaze.
 In most cases they should leave the area immediately by the nearest escape route.